RealityNearFoundation2022/Nuruk-Unity3D/README.md

 ## NEAR Protocol

-NNEAR Protocol is a new smart contract platform that offers scalability and ease of use.
+NEAR Protocol is a new smart contract platform that offers scalability and ease of use.

 Nuruk connects and interacts with the NEAR blockchain that will allow us to make transactions with the wallet